What Is Your Body Type? Understanding Vata, Pitta, and Kapha

 Lifestyle, Yoga, and Breathwork

 Daily routine, physical movement, and breathing practices stabilize the Doshas.
 Vata benefits from routine and warmth.
 Pitta benefits from cooling and moderation.
 Kapha benefits from stimulation and activity.
-Breathing techniques balance the nervous system and support emotional health.
+Learn more about establishing a daily routine (Dinacharya) to support your specific body type.

 Conclusion: Listening to Your Body